Magnetic, transport and topological properties of Co-based shandite thin films

-Next, for the optimized structures, we compare the {\it ab initio} energy for various magnetic states (see Supplementary Information).
-The lowest-energy states and the magnitudes of Co moments are summarized in Table~\ref{tab:opt} (see Methods); see also the top left panel of each figure in Figs.~\ref{fig:Sn_end} and \ref{fig:S_end}.
+Next, for the optimised structures, we compare the {\it ab initio} energy for various magnetic states (see Supplementary Note 2).
+The lowest-energy states and the magnitudes of Co moments are summarised in Table~\ref{tab:opt} (see Methods); see also Fig.~\ref{fig:Sn_end}a, e, i, m and Fig.~\ref{fig:S_end}a, e, i.
 For the bulk, a ferromagnetic state is obtained with Co moment of $0.350$~$\mu_{\rm B}$ along the out-of-plane direction, where $\mu_{\rm B}$ is the Bohr magneton; the total magnetic moment per unit cell is $1.00$~$\mu_{\rm B}$ because of small but nonzero antiparallel magnetic moments at Sn and S atoms.
 The result agrees well with the previous studies~\cite{Liu,Wang,Yanagi}.
 For the Sn-end thin films, similar out-of-plane ferromagnetic states are obtained for all the monolayer, bilayer and trilayer systems.
 The Co moment changes with the number of Co layers: $0.415$~$\mu_{\rm B}$ for monolayer, $0.372$~$\mu_{\rm B}$ for bilayer, and $0.365$~$\mu_{\rm B}$ (top and bottom layers) and $0.362$~$\mu_{\rm B}$ (middle layer) for trilayer; the value is monotonically reduced to the bulk one as the number of Co layers increases.
-We note that the net moments per primitive unit cell is $1.00$, $2.01$ and $3.00$~$\mu_{\rm B}$ for monolayer, bilayer and trilayer, respectively, indicating that the value per Co layer is the same as in the bulk.
-In contrast, for the S-end thin films, we obtain different magnetic states depending on the layer number: an out-of-plane ferromagnetic state for monolayer, an intralayer in-plane ferromagnetic and interlayer antiferromagnetic state for bilayer, and an intralayer out-of-plane ferromagentic and interlayer ferrimagnetic state for trilayer, as shown in Fig.~\ref{fig:S_end}, whose net magnetic moments per unit cell are $3.01$, $0.00$ and $1.00$~$\mu_{\rm B}$, respectively.
+We note that the net moment per primitive unit cell is $1.00$, $2.01$ and $3.00$~$\mu_{\rm B}$ for monolayer, bilayer and trilayer, respectively, indicating that the value per Co layer is the same as in the bulk.
+In contrast, for the S-end thin films, we obtain different magnetic states depending on the layer number: an out-of-plane ferromagnetic state for monolayer, an intralayer in-plane ferromagnetic and interlayer antiferromagnetic state for bilayer, and an intralayer out-of-plane ferromagnetic and interlayer ferrimagnetic state for trilayer, as shown in Fig.~\ref{fig:S_end}a, e, i, whose net magnetic moments per unit cell are $3.01$, $0.00$ and $1.00$~$\mu_{\rm B}$, respectively.
 The Co moment is also largely different from the Sn-end cases: $1.01$~$\mu_{\rm B}$ for monolayer, $0.339$~$\mu_{\rm B}$ for bilayer, and $0.207$~$\mu_{\rm B}$ (top and bottom layers) and $0.080$~$\mu_{\rm B}$ (middle layer) for trilayer.
-The contrasting behaviors between the Sn- and S-end series are summarized in Fig.~\ref{fig:summary}a.
+The contrasting behaviours between the Sn- and S-end series are summarised in Fig.~\ref{fig:summary}a.